bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 As noted in {{Section 6 of !RFC7671}}, DANE encounters operational difficulties when the TLSA RRset is published by an entity other than the service provider.
 For example, a customer might copy the TLSA records into their own zone, rather than publishing an alias to the TLSA RRset hosted in the service provider's zone.
 When the service subsequently rotates its TLS keys, DANE authentication will fail, resulting in an outage for this customer.
 Accordingly, zone owners MUST NOT publish TLSA records for public keys that are not under their control unless they have an explicit arrangement with the key holder.

-To prevents the above misconfiguration and ensure that TLS keys can be rotated freely, service operators MAY reject TLS connections whose SNI does not correspond to an approved TLSA base domain.
+To prevent the above misconfiguration and ensure that TLS keys can be rotated freely, service operators MAY reject TLS connections whose SNI does not correspond to an approved TLSA base domain.

 Service Bindings also enable any third party consumer to publish fixed SvcParams for the service.
 This can cause an outage or service degradation if the service makes a backward-incompatible configuration change.
 Accordingly, zone owners should avoid publishing SvcParams for a TargetName that they do not control, and service operators should exercise caution when making incompatible configuration changes.